State considers bill urging companies to switch to 4-day workweek

 After the study concluded, none of the participating companies said they planned to switch back.

-Less surprising, employees overwhelmingly approved of the change.
+Less surprisingly, employees overwhelmingly approved of the change.
 About 97% said they wanted to continue working a four-day week.

 “I really think that this idea, while it may sound radical or utopian, is something that offers a real win-win possibility for both employers and employees,” said Maryland State Delegate Vaughn Stewart, the bill’s sponsor, in an interview with NewsNation.